DrMikeMaik/TutorChat/README.md

 ## Configuration

-1. Place your OpenAI API key in a file named `openaiapikey2.txt`.
+1. Place your OpenAI API key in a file named `openaiapikey.txt`.
 2. Place your Elevenlabs API key (for the text-to-speech feature) in a file named `elabapikey.txt`.
 3. (Optional) Modify `chatbot_{language}.txt` files if you wish to customize the initial behavior of the chatbot.